 - The student must have at least 35 graduate course credits that must be distributed as follows:

 - At least 18 of the 35 credits must be in courses with primarily mathematical content.
-Of these 18 credits, at least 9 must be at the 600-800 level; 3 must be a course in numerical analysis with a grade of B or better.
+Of these 18 credits, 3 must be a course in numerical analysis with a grade of B or better.

 - Nine credits of elective coursework which shall be chosen by the student with the approval of his or her Study Advisory Committee.